maheshrijal/notes/docs/AWS/elasticache.md

 - Data Durability using AOF persistence
 - Backup & Restore features
 - IAM Authentication is supported
+- Advanced data structures (list, sets, sorted sets,hashes etc)
+- Multi-AZ replication
+- Support for transactions (all operations work or none work if any fails)

 ### Memcached

 - Multi-node for partitioning of data (Sharding)
-- No high availability (Replication)
+- No high availability & Replication
 - Non persistent
 - No backup & restore
-- Multi-threaded architecture
 - Only username/password supported
+- Simple data structures (string)
+- Multi-threaded (better performance for multi core CPUs)

 !!! note
     Redis for HA, backup & Memcached when you can afford to loose the data.